marwaneltoukhy/cuprj-cli/README.md

 ## GUI Usage

-The GUI provides a drag-and-drop interface for configuring IPs.
+The GUI provides a user-friendly interface for configuring IPs and integrating with Caravel user projects.
 To launch the GUI, run:

 ```bash
 cuprj-gui